Ferrell4/Bookly/README.md

 AS AN avid reader
 I WANT to see a vast content of books
 SO THAT I can search for any book
-AND have a link to direct me to purchase said book
+AND populate the list of best sellers according to the year

 ```